nickyiliwang0000/h/applied-javascript/when-ajax-goes-wrong.md

 This will open up a panel with a whole host of options.
 In practice working with them, download [this set of files](https://hychalknotes.s3.amazonaws.com/debug.zip).
 Note, step 2 is not mandatory for the debugger to work but gives the best overall view of the debugger tools.

 ![](https://hychalknotes.s3.amazonaws.com/Screen%20Shot%202020-03-30%20at%2011.11.39%20AM.png)
 When you open the debugger pane, you will see the above screen.
 On the far left you will find the `Sources` pane.
 Here Firefox will display all the files that it is running.
-You may have some extensions that are running Javascript code, they will appear here as well.
-In order to de-clutter this area, you can right click on the root folder of the project we just downloaded and set it as the root directory.
+You may have some browser extensions that are running Javascript code, they will appear here as well.
+In order to de-clutter this area, you can right-click on the root folder of the project we just downloaded and set it as the root directory.
 Now we will only see the `index.html` and `script.js` that contain the code for this project.

 ![Adding breakpoints](https://hychalknotes.s3.amazonaws.com/breakpoint.gif)